Be A Glow Worm: Guide To the Churchill War Rooms in London

 No one tires of naughty boy and bigot Hitler getting crushed.
 Or of Churchill, the legendary wordsmith and jowly intellectual giant who thought he was a "glow worm" destined for greatness whose past life was "a preparation for this hour and this trial."

-And so on my last geographical cure in London, my husband, friends, and I went to inspect the labyrinthian underground bunker that is the Churchill War Rooms, now made famous by the dramatic movie The Darkest Hour.
+And so on my last geographical cure in London, I went to inspect the labyrinthian underground bunker that is the Churchill War Rooms, now made famous by the dramatic movie The Darkest Hour.

 The museum is managed by the Imperial War Museum.
 It provides visitors with a glimpse into British command headquarters during WWII and the fascinating 90 year life of Winston Churchill.

-It sits on the Clive steps of King Charles Street underneath the streets of Westminster.
-We arrived 20 minutes before the opening time of 9:30 am without pre-purchased tickets.
-But the wait in mid-November was negligible.
-We just got rained on a bit, as is the nature of London.
+The Churchill War Rooms sits on the Clive steps of King Charles Street underneath the streets of Westminster.
+I arrived 20 minutes before the opening time of 9:30 am without pre-purchased tickets.
+But it was late November.
+In high season, you need to pre-book tickets online here.

-When you enter, take the audio guide.
+When you enter, be sure to pick up the audio guide.
 Otherwise, your visit could be meaningless and confusing.
-It's included in the admission price.
+It's included in the (rather hefty) admission price.

-There’s two sections to the museum: one part dedicated entirely to Churchill’s life and career, and another dedicated to the Cabinet War Rooms – the underground bunker which housed the British command center in WWII.
+The museum is divided into two sections.
+One part is dedicated entirely to Churchill's life and career and another is dedicated to the Cabinet War Rooms.
+The war rooms were the underground bunker that housed the British command center in WWII.
 The latter is decidedly more fun, interesting, and atmospheric.

 Both parts of the museum are entirely underground.
 The Cabinet Warm Rooms are actually in the old bunker, with large portions preserved as it looked in the 1940s.
 They were opened in 1984.